 That night, my father and I poured over the giant pages and the vivid drawings, all about the grasshoppers and the ants.
 We laughed together about how we both would rather be the live-gloriously-for-today grasshopper than one of the dull industrious ants who had to take him in when winter came.
 In every way this was how we were living.
 When Hamp went off each day to university and then to work, in those days selling encyclopedias door to door, or insurance, it was as if the human ants of the real world were determined to try and shape him into someone he wanted with all his heart not to be.

 Hamp’s aunts doted on him and his sister Bernice.
 He found friends and began to roam the hills, growing stronger by the month, and wilder.
 The migraines receded and as a teen, he found himself tall and wryly good-looking, with a sharp intelligence and a physical prowess that startled the boys who had once called him “Speed.”
-He kept the nickname but now they meant it.
-He earned money with his friends when the tourists on the big ferry threw sparkling coins into the crystalline waters of Avalon Harbor and clapped their hands in delight as the lithe island boys dived for them.
+He kept the nickname, but now they meant it.
+With these friends, he would earn money when the tourists on the big ferry threw sparkling coins into the crystalline waters of Avalon Harbor and clapped their hands in delight as the lithe island boys dived for them.
 With his best friend Paul Shonafelt, Hamp took his love of the sea further and began to dive for abalone.
 They rented a large open boat that came with a primitive dive suit topped by a metal head piece that filled with air pumped from above.
 (So risky that its owner later died while using it).
 When that palled, they hunted goats with rifles and cooked them over open fires.
 When they were home, these handsome beach boys of wild Catalina also drew the attention of young women coming over on the yachts.
-Sixteen now, my someday father regularly took girls from the yachts to the weekend dances in the great round of the Avalon ballroom that still overlooks the point.
+Sixteen now, with the worldwide tumult the 1930’s seeming far away, my someday father regularly took girls from the yachts to the weekend dances in the great round of the Avalon ballroom that still overlooks the point.
 By the end of those last two years on the island, he told me, he had made out with a girl in every alcove of the upper balcony.

 We lived at first in a sandy lot in a round-roofed quonset hut, a left over from WWII.
 I remember at age ten washing the dishes, looking out of its windows at the beach far below, marveling to consider I was now the “lady of the house.”
 I had never willingly washed a dish before.
 Now the act seemed cloaked in new dignity.
 I went mad and even made my bed and then his.
-Each afternoon after school, when my father was still away, I turned on the record player to play musicals like The King and I and Kismet and learned every role and every song.
-I sang them at the top of my lungs and enacted whole plays by myself.
-I was a free woman, not a child.
+Each afternoon after school, while my father was still at work, I turned on our record player to play musicals like The King and I and Kismet and learned every role and every song.
+These I sang at the top of my lungs doing the dishes.
+Sometimes I enacted whole plays by myself.
+I felt myself a free woman, not a child.
 I was mistress of our house.

 My father left Catalina when he was 18, but the seeds planted there had already defined his life to come.
 One was a fierce yearning to be more than the cattlemen and ranchers and country sheriffs he came from.
 He wanted no part of the missionaries sent time and again by the church in Salt Lake to woo him back.
-For he studied the lives of the islands’ visitors, what had moved him most was their eduction, the sense of a wider world they brought to the island.
+He studied the lives of the islands’ visitors, and what moved him most was their education, the sense of a wider world they brought to the island.
 He yearned to go to college, to study history and art and know more of what they knew.
-And he learned about beauty and about love.
-He fell in love over and over as the young women came and left.
-In the great symphones of the time, the music of Tsaikokvsky and Rimsky Korsikoff and Glazanov, he heard his own secret heart.
-Finally he learned to admire military strength.
-He was riveted by a submarine that rose for a day of R and R in Avalon harbor.
-Months later, he left the island as the navy’s newest recruit.
+And from them he learned about beauty and about love.
+Indeed, he fell in love over and over as the young women came and left.
+In the great symphonies of the time, the music of Tchaikovsky and Rimsky Korsakov and Glazunov, he heard his own secret heart.
+Finally, with talk of a possible war in Europe finally reaching even the island, he learned to admire military strength.
+One afternoon in 1936 he was riveted by a submarine that rose for a day of R and R in Avalon harbor, and only months later he left the island as the navy’s newest recruit.

-For three years he sailed with them, feeling the thrill of loading the big guns of the destroyer West Virginia and learning morse code so well in the radio room he could hear the incoming messages like words being spoken.
-He also learned to sting of humiliation as, in port after port, middle class girls scorned lowly navy privates in favor of officers with their college educations.
+For three years he sailed with them, feeling the thrill of loading the big guns of the destroyer West Virginia and learning morse code so well in the radio room he could decode incoming messages as easily as words being spoken.
+He also learned the sting of humiliation as, in port after port, middle class girls scorned his status as a lowly navy private in favor of officers with college educations.
 It only reinforced his determination to pull himself up by his bootstraps.
-When his tour was over, he was demobilized from the West Virginia in New York and made his way back to Long Beach, burning with the need to get that coollege education.
+When his tour was over, he was demobilized from the West Virginia in New York and made his way back to Long Beach, burning with the need to start college.
 He worked for his father from time to time, riding rail cars full of lowing cows back to the distribution centers of LA.
 He learned how to fly a small plane and got his pilot’s license.
-At home, he attended Long Beach City college and then got accepted into The University of California at Los Angeles, majoring in Latin American studies.
-His dream for his future had become a plantation in Brazil.
+And at last, he attended Long Beach City college and then got accepted into The University of California at Los Angeles.
+His first major there was Latin American studies, for he had conceived a dream to own a plantation in Brazil.

-Hitler and Tojo, however, had other ideas of course.
+Hitler and Tojo, however, had other ideas of course, ideas that derailed the dreams of half his generation.
 My father never made it to Brazil.
-It was the wars on two continents that instead dominated his youth.
-This, however, is not the story you may be expecting.
-Though he was already a trained veteran and an eager soldier, and was to follow the doings of soldiers and their stories all his life, my father had a startling fate for the times.
-By the end of seven years of military service, he never served a day overseas, even all through WWII, nor fired a gun in anger.
-When the attack on Pearl Harbor came, his destroyer, the West Virginia, was the first boat sunk (and first bomb actually blowing up the radio room where he had worked), but he was already demobilized.
-Attending college, he assumed he would be called up again.
-Having just got out of the military, and so hungry for learning, he kept on at his classes, intensely following the news, and waited to be called. .
+It was war on two continents that instead dominated his youth.
+Their impact on him, however, was not the story you may be expecting.
+Though he was already a trained veteran and an eager soldier, and was to follow the doings of soldiers all his life, my father was handed a startlingly different fate for the times.
+By the end of seven years of military service, he had never served a day overseas, even all through WWII, nor fired a gun in anger.
+When the attack on Pearl Harbor came, his destroyer, the West Virginia, was the first boat sunk (with very first Japanese bomb actually blowing through the radio room where he had once worked), but Ralph Hampton was not sitting in it.
+He had already been demobilized.
+Attending college, in the weeks following Pearl Harbor, he assumed he would be called up again.
+Having just got out of the military, however, and so very hungry for learning, he kept on at his classes, intensely following the news, and waited to be called.
 Months went by and no call up came.
 Still it was only a matter of time.

 At last in 1944, wanting to serve but also to avoid the infantry, he applied to the Air Force, keeping to himself the affliction of his migraines - now down to one every month or two.
 When they loaded his system with the shots given to new recruits, however, he fell ill with the worst one of his life and only confessed what it was after three days when his doctor began to speculate that brain surgery might be called for.
 Thus was the door to a pilot’s life closed.
 The infantry it was.
 And yet the army, for some reason known only to its overworked clerks, overlooked his previous training and started him off from scratch again.
 He went to several training locations until at last, in 1944, he was sent to Fresno California.
 And here his life took another unexpected turn.

-He was away on such a trip, pushing his luck by being AWOL for several hours, when the call came for his unit to ship out.
+He was driving home from such a trip, pushing his luck by being AWOL a few hours, when the call came for his unit to ship out.
 Now.
-The buddy who was supposed to call him to come back in time should this happen didn’t even have enough time to get to a phone.
-When my father arrived back at the base, still starry-eyed from his journey, all the friends he had trained with were gone, on their way to the bloody forests of the Ardenne to hold the embattled front line at the Battle of the Bulge.
+The buddy who was supposed to call him to come back in time should this happen wasn’t even able to get to a phone.
+When my father arrived back at the base, still starry-eyed from his journey, all the friends he had trained with for months were gone, on their way to the bloody forests of the Ardenne to try and hold the embattled front line at the Battle of the Bulge.
 Novice soldiers thrown against veterans, most of them died there.
-Back in Fresno, my father sat stunned in the empty barracks, hoping to be sent after them but, after a reprimand and punishment, he learned he had become a man without a unit.
-After more weeks of consternation, his final assignment for the duration of the war became a lonely telegraph station in the desert near Tucumcari New Mexico.
+Back in Fresno, my father sat stunned in the empty barracks, hoping to be sent after them but, after a reprimand and brief punishment, he learned he had simply become a man without a unit.
+After weeks of consternation, his final assignment for the duration of the war became a lonely telegraph station in the desert near Tucumcari New Mexico.
+Here he worked at night under a sky brilliant with stars, passing messages between ships at sea and military units in combat - feeling the terrible hum of war all over the globe and yet utterly apart from it.
 It was a frustration that stung him all his life.
 Had his life NOT gone this way, however, I would never have been born.
 Had he not had the unique childhood and youth that he had, I would not have had mine.

-Child psychologists in America today tell us a stable home life is essential for children’s mental hearlth, a house number that remains ever the same, routine in all things, standardized “consequences” and layers of security.
-They would wrap children in a comfort blanket of familiarity and boundaries and have parents follow algorithms for punishment and rewards and endless planned activities.
+Child psychologists in America today tell us a stable home life is essential for children’s mental health, a house number that remains ever the same, routine in all things, standardized “consequences” and layers of security.
+They would wrap children in a comfort blanket of familiarity and boundaries and have parents follow neat algorithms for punishment and rewards and endless planned activities.
 I cannot imagine a childhood more different from my own and I am deeply grateful these ideas were not even close to what my Hamp or my mother Lenore followed.
 They just loved me.
-They trusted my honesty and my abilities.
+They trusted my honesty and my abilities and let me know it every day.
 They listened.
-My father’s parenting was simply the passionate wish to share all that had come to hold beauty and meaning to him as soon as I could grasp it.
-We became best friends and stayed that way all his life.
+My father’s parenting was simply the passionate wish to share all that had come to hold beauty and meaning for him as soon as I could grasp it.
+We shared it together.
+Zorro became my very best friend and stayed that way all his life.